 • USDT (Tether)

-The notion of maximum exposure to a stablecoin is a factor determined by projecting into a scenario in which all liquidity pools containing that stablecoin would be completely out of balance as well as all funds deposited on CeFi platforms (whose actual distribution we do not know).
-This is the maximum possible exposure to each stablecoin taking into account the distribution of protocols, compounders and CeFI platforms at the time of the calculation.
+Maximum exposure to a stablecoin is determined by anticipating a scenario in which all liquidity pools containing that stablecoin would be totally unbalanced, as well as all funds deposited on CeFi platforms (whose actual distribution we do not know).
+This is therefore the maximum possible exposure to each stablecoin, taking into account the distribution of protocols, compounders and CeFI platforms at the time of calculation.

 • 30% of the funds invested in a USDT-USDC pool